ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 usage quotas.

-This was partially addressed with the `Retry-After` header field defined in [RFC7231] to be served in `429 Too Many Requests` or `503 Service Unavailable`.
+This was partially addressed with the `Retry-After` header field defined in [RFC7231] to be returned in `429 Too Many Requests` or `503 Service Unavailable` responses.

-Still there is not a standard way to communicate service quotas in a way to prevent 4xx or 5xx responses, so that the client can throttle its requests.
+Still, there is not a standard way to communicate service quotas in a way to prevent 4xx or 5xx responses, so that the client can throttle its requests.

-## Rate-limit headers: current implementations
+## Current landscape of rate-limiting headers

-On the web we can find many different rate-limit headers.
-The values commonly returned are the following:
+On the web we can find many different rate-limit headers, usually containing the number of allowed requests in a given time window, and when the window is reset.

+The common choice is to return three headers containing:

-- the total number of allowed requests in the given time-frame;
+- the maximum number of allowed requests in the time window;
-- the number of remaining requests in the given time-frame;
+- the number of remaining requests in the current window;
-- the "number of seconds to" or the "timestamp of" the instant where the quota is reset.
+- the time remaining in the current window expressed in seconds or as a timestamp;

 It is common that those headers are returned by HTTP intermediaries such that API Gateways or Reverse Proxies.

-Example header field names are:
+Commonly used header field names are:

 - `X-RateLimit-Limit`, `X-RateLimit-Remaining`, `X-RateLimit-Reset`;
 - `X-Rate-Limit-Limit`, `X-Rate-Limit-Remaining`, `X-Rate-Limit-Reset`.

-There are variants too, where the quota time-frame is specified directly in the header field name, eg:
+There are variants too, where the window is specified in the header field name, eg:

 - `x-ratelimit-limit-minute`, `x-ratelimit-limit-hour`, `x-ratelimit-limit-day`

-The limit of this flexibility is that the very same application may have different throttling headers depending on the gateway/proxy that protects it.
+- `x-ratelimit-remaining-minute`, `x-ratelimit-remaining-hour`, `x-ratelimit-remaining-day`

+### Interoperability issues

+A major interoperability issue in throttling is the lack of standard headers, because:

+- each implementation associates different semantics to the same header field names;
+- header field names proliferates.

+Client applications interfacing with different servers may thus need to process different headers, or the very same application interface that sits behind different reverse proxies may reply with different throttling headers.

 ## This proposal

-This proposal defines the follwing header fields, their syntax and behavior:
+This proposal defines syntax and semantics for the following throttling header fields:

-- `RateLimit-Limit` containing the total number of request allowed a given time-frame;
+- `RateLimit-Limit`: containing the maximum number of allowed requests in the time window;
-- `RateLimit-Remaining` containing the remaining number of requests before the expiration of `RateLimit-Reset`;
+- `RateLimit-Reset`: containing the time remaining in the current window, specified in seconds or as a timestamp;
-- `RateLimit-Reset` containing the number of seconds to the reset of the quota or the instant of the reset of the quota.
+- `RateLimit-Remaining`: containing the number of remaining requests in the current window;

 The behavior of `RateLimit-Reset` is compatible with the one of `Retry-After`.

-To mitigate issues related to clock synchronization, the preferred way to specify the `RateLimit-Reset` is using the seconds notation respect to the date one.
+To mitigate issues related to clock synchronization, the preferred way to specify the `RateLimit-Reset` is using the seconds notation respect to the timestamp one.

 ## Goals

 The goals of this proposal are:

-   1. Standardizing the rate-limit headers to simplify their enforcement
+   1. Standardizing the names and semantic of rate-limit headers;

-   2. Improve resiliency of HTTP infrastructures allowing clients to avoid reaching over-quota.
+   2. Improve resiliency of HTTP infrastructures simplifying the enforcement and the adoption of rate-limit headers;

    3. Simplify API documentation avoiding expliciting rate-limit header fields semantic in documentation.